VibeCoder01/HouseAndGardenPlantManager/README.md

 - Winter months (used to suppress fertiliser prompts).
 - Folder locations for plants, garden beds, and task logs.
 - Plant template path.
+- Pot presets for the new plant command.
 - Default frost date for crop templates.
 - Weight calibration data (stored automatically per plant).